 When these hazards are present, they may be due to the negligence or misconduct of municipalities, state governments, private contractors, and others.
 When these types of roadway hazards cause or worsen auto accidents, all the responsible parties should pay their fair share of the cost.

-If you have suffered an injury from an accident and you believe that poor road conditions were the culprit, talk to us at Willens Injury Law Offices.
+If you have suffered an injury from an accident and you believe that poor road conditions were the culprit, talk to us at Willens & Baez.
 We can explore your case and help you determine your chances of getting compensated.